By Madeline Klein on December 29, 2016 in Insurance Basics

 record is claim-free and clean, but the rate still jumped.
 Still not a scheme,

 we promise.
-One option: You quoted a while ago, came back and our rating system
+One option: You quoted a while ago, came back and the rating system

 Second, more likely option: You have another driver in your household, and something on their driving record bumped your rate.
 Even if you're the only one who drives your car, living with someone increases the chance that they will drive it at some point, even if it's as simple as moving spots in the driveway, and insurance companies factor in that risk.

-If those reasons still don't explain why your rate changed after you hit purchase, give us a call at 1-800-CALL-SAY and we'll try to get to the bottom of it with you.
+If those reasons still don't explain why your rate changed after you hit purchase, give your insurance a call and they will try to get to the bottom of it with you.